 - 6.2.1 One (1) unaltered ignition system is permitted-secondary and/or back-up systems are not allowed.
-MSD 6CT #PN6427 is recommended. - 6.2.2 Magnetos are not allowed. - 6.2.3 Crank-triggered ignitions are permitted only on racecars utilizing a GM CT525 crate engine-must utilize MSD LS Series #PN6014CT set to the GM recommended preset. - 6.2.4 One (1) coil only is permitted. - 6.2.5 Kill switch within easy reach of the driver is required.
-The switch must be clearly marked "OFF" and "ON". - 6.2.6 Except for memory recall tachometer, electronic monitoring computer devices capable of storing and/or transmitting information are not allowed. - 6.2.7 Ignition boxes shall be subject to claim, as outlined in Claim Procedures (Article 16). - 6.2.8 Must utilize a maximum RPM rev-limiter for the following engine combinations: - 375 cubic-inch displacement spec engines or larger is 8,000. - 374 cubic-inch displacement spec engines or smaller is 8,400 (see Rule 6.2.11). - USMTS/USRA Concept Engine is 7,800. - CT525 Crate Engine is 7,500. - GM 604 Crate Engine is 6,800. - Open engine is 8,000. - 6.2.9 Wiring elements must be accessible for technical inspection.
+MSD 6CT #PN6427 is recommended. - 6.2.2 Magnetos are not allowed. - 6.2.3 Crank-triggered ignitions are permitted only on racecars utilizing a GM CT525 crate engine-must utilize MSD LS Series #PN6014CT set to the GM recommended preset. - 6.2.4 A maximum of one (1) coil is permitted. - 6.2.5 Kill switch within easy reach of the driver is required.
+The switch must be clearly marked "OFF" and "ON." - 6.2.6 Except for memory recall tachometer, electronic monitoring computer devices capable of storing and/or transmitting information are not allowed. - 6.2.7 Ignition boxes shall be subject to claim, as outlined in Claim Procedures (Article 16).

+- 6.2.8 Must utilize a maximum RPM rev-limiter for the following engine combinations: - 375 cubic-inch displacement spec engines or larger is 8,000. - 374 cubic-inch displacement spec engines or smaller is 8,400 (see Rule 6.2.11). - USMTS/USRA Concept Engine is 7,800. - CT525 Crate Engine is 7,500. - GM 604 Crate Engine is 6,800. - Open Engine is 8,000. - 6.2.9 A lexan window above ignition box for easy viewing of the rev limiter is highly recommended. - 6.2.10 Wiring elements must be accessible for technical inspection.
 Any racecar advancing spots and missing will be subject to disqualification.
-Any driver caught altering the rev limiter and/or ignition system in any way to defeat the rev limiter rule shall receive a minimum 30-day suspension, loss of all track, regional and national points for the night and a \$1,000 fine for the first offense.
-Second offense shall be a minimum one (1) year suspension, loss of all track, regional and national points for the year and a \$2,000 fine. - 6.2.10 Cameras pointing to any moving and/or suspension parts are not allowed. - 6.2.11 Any 374 or smaller cubic-inch spec engine utilizing an RPM limit over 8,000 up to the maximum 8,400 must have the engine tagged by the engine builder to indicate it is a 374 or smaller cubic-inch engine.
+Any driver caught altering the rev limiter and/or ignition system in any way to defeat the rev limiter rule shall receive be subject to a minimum 30-day suspension, loss of all track, regional and national points for that night and a minimum \$1,000 fine. - 6.2.11 Cameras pointing to any moving and/or suspension parts and/or gauges are not allowed. - 6.2.12 Any 374 or smaller cubic-inch spec engine utilizing an RPM limit over 8,000 up to the maximum 8,400 must have the engine tagged by the engine builder to indicate it is a 374 or smaller cubic-inch engine.
 These tags may be purchased only by the engine builder and will be identified by a serial number to the engine builder for that particular engine.
 The tags may be purchased by calling (515) 835-9946.
 If the engine does not have the proper tag it will not be allowed to utilize the higher RPM.